greenpeace/planet4-gpi-export/Canada/readme_email_to_text.md

 As per local MySQL database credentials, please update planet4-gpi-export/Canada/PHP_webservice/connection.php file.

-Now we have the list of links but there are so many of duplication entries Filter those links and get the unique list of links.
+Now we have the list of links but there are so many of duplicate entries.

+Filter those links and get the unique list of links.

 Copy the list of images in `email_img_to_text_function.php` file in `$url_list` array.

-3) Review and clean the email data (using script) browse the `review_parsed_email_id.php` file on local. here you can check and fix if you found any issue with parsed data by editing database table raws.
+3) Review and clean the email data (using script)

+browse the `review_parsed_email_id.php` file on local. here you can check and fix if you found any issue with parsed data by editing database table raws.